samjones1001/CV/README.md

 ## Interests

 **Musician:**
 I've played guitar in various bands since the tender age of 14.
-Although my plans to make millions from punk rock haven't panned out (yet), I did once play on the same bill as turn of the millenium garage  sensation Ms Dynamite.
+Although my plans to make millions from punk rock haven't panned out (yet), I did once play on the same bill as turn of the millennium garage  sensation Ms Dynamite.

 **Traveller:**
 Exploring the world and experiencing other cultures is my passion and I'm constantly planning my next adventure.